 \textbf{Emojis.} Emojis convey affective cues~\cite{deng2025emojis,karulkar2025emojis,ju2024emoticons}.
 Unlike MMSD, which replaces them with placeholders, we retain emojis to preserve sentiment signals.

-\textbf{AI-generated Content and Augmentation.} To mirror the surge of AI-generated deception on Twitter~\cite{ricker2024ai,corsi2024spread,drolsbach2025characterizing} and Amazon~\cite{yang2025classification,loke2025detecting,meng2025large}, we augment our data with Qwen2.5-VL-32B~\cite{Qwen2.5-VL} as the generator and GPT-4o as the evaluator.
-With two platform-specific prompts~\ref{fig:tweet} and ~\ref{fig:amazon}, we feed the images from 1,444 real samples to produce three sarcastic candidates per sample.
-As shown in Appendix Figure~\ref{fig:eval}, the evaluation prompt then rates candidates on six criteria (e.g., Naturalness, Authenticity) and selects the top-scoring one, yielding 1,444 sarcasm-labeled samples.
+\textbf{AI-generated Content and Augmentation.} To mirror the surge of AI-generated deception on Twitter~\cite{ricker2024ai,corsi2024spread,drolsbach2025characterizing} and Amazon~\cite{yang2025classification,loke2025detecting,meng2025large}, we augment data using Qwen2.5-VL-32B~\cite{Qwen2.5-VL} as the generator and GPT-4o as the evaluator.
+With two platform-specific prompts (Figures~\ref{fig:tweet} and \ref{fig:amazon}) in the Appendix, we input images from 1,444 real samples to generate three sarcastic candidates per sample.
+As shown in Appendix Figure~\ref{fig:eval}, the evaluation prompt rates candidates on six criteria (e.g., Naturalness, Authenticity) and selects the top-scoring one, yielding 1,444 sarcasm-labeled samples.